 The global and independent platform for the SAP community.

-Japanese brewing group Asahi is decommissioning 25 legacy systems in Central and Eastern Europe, permanently reducing its operating costs for accessing legacy data.
+Asahi, the Japanese brewery group, is shutting down 25 old systems in Central and Eastern Europe, thereby making a lasting reduction to its running costs for access to legacy data.

 Tobias Eberle, Data Migration International